hiyin/covidscope-user-tutorial/docs/index.md

 clustering_result <- data@clusters$UMAP$cluster_result$optim_res$membership
 ```

 Based on the clustering result, cluster 18 has > 75 % of severe cells, suggesting enrichment of this cluster in severe cells.
 Additionally, we used Shannon’s diversity index to quantify diversity of the cells in each cluster belonging to multiple datasets.
-Cluster 18 has high Shannon’s diversity index, suggesting this cluster contains cells from multiple datasets that have clustered together due to similar expression pattern.
+Cluster 18 has high Shannon’s diversity index, suggesting this cluster contains cells from multiple datasets that have clustered together due to similar expression patterns.

 <p align="center">
   <img width="800"  src="img/Case1-Fig1.png">
 </p>

-Next, we use marker gene identification algorithm to find marker genes to learn the characteristic of this cluster.
+Next, we use marker gene identification algorithm to find marker genes to learn the characteristics of this cluster.

 ```
 # here we use scran, a popular single-cell analytical package to find marker genes in cluster 18.
-groups <- clustering_result # the clustering result from previous stsep groups[groups != “cluster18] <- “remaining clusters” # make the comparison to be cluster 18 vs remaining clusters
+groups <- clustering_result # the clustering result from previous step groups[groups != “cluster18] <- “remaining clusters” # make the comparison to be cluster 18 vs remaining clusters
 markers <- findMarkers( data,  groups = groups)
 ```